cambridge-cares/TheWorldAvatar/Agents/AccessAgent/README.md

 # Access Agent

-The purpose of the Access Agent is to provide a point of access to the knowledge graph for executing SPARQL operations and connecting to the associated relational database.
-The Access Agent hides the storage implementation layer, so that the user or calling agent does not need to know the store location or software e.g. Blazegraph, RDF4J etc. It consists of two sub-agents:
+The Access Agent provides a point of access to the knowledge graph for executing SPARQL operations and finding the associated relational database.
+The Access Agent hides the storage implementation layer, so that the user or calling agent does not need to know the location or software e.g. Blazegraph, RDF4J etc.

-**Knowledge Graph Access Agent**: Handles HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph as well as to "get" and "insert" entire graphs.
-As an extension of The World Avatar's agent framework, this agent's methods can be called **EITHER** using the `AccessAgentCaller` class in the `jps_base_lib` package **OR** by extending the JPSAgent class.
+### Purpose

-**RDB Access Agent**: Handles HTTP requests to obtain the url required to create a connection to a relational database.
-As an extension of The World Avatar's agent framework, this agent's methods can be called **EITHER** using the `RDBAccessAgentCaller` class in the `jps_base_lib` package **OR** by extending the JPSAgent class.
+The purpose of this agent is to provide access and/or routing to two kinds of resources - triple stores and relational databases.
+On one hand, it handles HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph as well as to "get" and "insert" entire graphs.
+On another hand, it handles HTTP requests to access the relational database url using an identifier.
+As an extension of The World Avatar's agent framework, this agent's methods can be called **EITHER** using the `AccessAgentCaller`/`RDBAccessAgentCaller` class in the `jps_base_lib` package **OR** by extending the JPSAgent class.

 ## 1. Build Instructions